“The toolset at our fingertips

-The System utilizes uniform data standards, automatically formats and styles data, uses controlled vocabularies whenever possible, allows you to manage relationships yourself, contains an authoring environment, and is a publishing tool.
+Our system employs uniform data standards, it properly formats and styles wherever necessary, it uses controlled vocabularies whenever possible, it enables you to manage relationships, it contains an authoring environment and it can be used to publish. .

-The Works Index is a display of all the works in the catalogue with a thumbnail and link to each individual record.
-The list can be sorted by alternate catalogue number, date(s), title, etc., or sorted by title, decade, medium, theme, or attribution.
+The Works Index is a display of all the works in the catalog with a thumbnail and link to each individual record.
+The list can be sorted by alternate catalog number, date(s), title, etc., or sorted by title, decade, medium, theme, or attribution.
 The input/edit screens for description, provenance, exhibition histories, and published references can be accessed from the Works Index.

 The Owners Index is a full list of owners linked to their respective contact records.
 The list can be filtered by name, location, type, or present owners only.
 The list can also be sorted by name, or location.
 Sensitive information regarding owners and ownership is hidden from all but the administrator.